PaloAltoNetworks/Splunk-Docs/installation.md

 From the Settings menu click on "Data models".![](/assets/Screen Shot 2019-01-02 at 2.47.55 PM.png)

-Click on "Edit Acceleration" for each of the data models for the Palo Alto Networks App and enable the data model.
+Click on "Edit Acceleration" for each of the data models for the Palo Alto Networks App and check the box next to "acceleration".

 ![](/assets/Screen Shot 2019-01-02 at 2.48.53 PM.png)